mxdh/Forum-Master-Discuz-/README.md

 - Added some settings
 - Enhanced support for 卡饭论坛
 - Some optimizations
+- Removed the advertising button in the original project

 After enabling the forced display of replies, you can use Ctrl + Enter or Alt + S to quickly reply